Joseph Henry

-Biography
+Early life and education

 Henry was born in Albany, New York, to Scottish immigrants Ann Alexander Henry and William Henry.
 His parents were poor, and Henry's father died while he was still young.
 For the rest of his childhood, Henry lived with his grandmother in Galway, New York.
-He attended a school which would later be named the "Joseph Henry Elementary School" in his honor.
 After school, he worked at a general store, and at the age of thirteen became an apprentice watchmaker and silversmith.
 Joseph's first love was theater, and he came close to becoming a professional actor.
 His interest in science was sparked at the age of sixteen by a book of lectures on scientific topics titled Popular Lectures on Experimental Philosophy.

-In 1819 he entered The Albany Academy, where he was given free tuition.
-Even with free tuition he was so poor that he had to support himself with teaching and private tutoring positions.
+In 1819, he entered The Albany Academy, where he was given free tuition.
+Even with free tuition, he was so poor that he had to support himself with teaching and private tutoring positions.
 He intended to go into medicine, but in 1824 he was appointed an assistant engineer for the survey of the State road being constructed between the Hudson River and Lake Erie.
 From then on, he was inspired to a career in either civil or mechanical engineering.
+Henry excelled academically, even often helping his teachers teach science.